How to become a Type B Home provider:

 B. Emergency/Substitute Caregiver Statement (JFS 1923) this is to be completed and signed by the Provider Applicant and by the person who will be authorized to provide child care in the absence of the Provider during training, emergencies, or vacations.
 This document acts as a mini contract between the provider and the emergency/substitute caregiver; and sets the amount the provider will pay the emergency caregiver for his/her services.

 C. Statement of Non-Conviction/Fingerprint Letter (JFS 1329).
 The statement of Non-convictions must be completed and signed by the Provider Applicant, Emergency/Substitute Caregiver, Employee, and each person living in the home who is eighteen (18) years of age or older.
-ALL WILL NEED TO BE FINGERPRINTED AT THE SHERIFF’S DEPARTMENT.
 A letter regarding how to be fingerprinted will be sent to the Provider Applicant after the application is submitted by the Provider Applicant.
 This is how we obtain results from the Bureau of Criminal Identification and Investigation (BCII) and Federal Bureau of Investigation (FBI) background checks.

 D. Provider Medical Statement (JFS 1280) must be completed and signed by the Provider Applicant’s physician or nurse practitioner.
 The examination must be current (within the last six (6) months).